dotnet/runtime/docs/project/library-servicing.md

 ## Approval Process

-All the servicing changes needs to go through approval process.
-You should fill this [template](https://github.com/dotnet/runtime/compare/template?expand=1&template=servicing_pull_request_template.md) and add in the descripition of your pull request.
-You should also add `servicing-consider` label to the pull request.
+All the servicing change must go through an approval process.
+Please create your PR using [this template](https://github.com/dotnet/runtime/compare/template?expand=1&template=servicing_pull_request_template.md).
+You should also add `servicing-consider` label to the pull request and bring it to the attention of the engineering lead responsible for the area.